The name of the Organisation Sensing Friends

 Sensing Friends has an equal opportunities policy and does not discriminate any individual.
 Please see our Equal Opportunities policy.

-Peer support group membership Is open to anyone aged between 8 and 18 years old; and
+Peer support, creative expression and one to one support membership Is open to anyone aged between 8 and 18 years old; and

 • lives in Sussex or the surrounding area; and

-• Can benefit from participating in the social and emotional supportive events and activities Sensing Friends provides.
+• Can benefit from participating in the social and emotional supportive events, activities and services Sensing Friends provides.

 Ceasing to be a member

-Members may retract their membership at any time in writing to the secretary.
+Members may retract their membership at any time in writing to the committee.

 Any offensive behaviour, including racist, sexist or inflammatory remarks, will not be permitted.
 Anyone behaving in an offensive way or breaking the equal opportunities policy may be asked to leave the organisation.
 The individual concerned shall have the right to be heard by the management committee, accompanied by a friend, before a final decision is made.

-Sensing Friends has equal opportunity, Safeguarding, data protection and health and safety policies.
+Sensing Friends has equal opportunity, Safeguarding, privacy, data protection, counselling and health and safety and complaints policies.
 Sensing Friends upholds these policies at all times and all members will be informed of these policies and need to abide by them.

 The policies will be reviewed annually and updated if necessary